CYIWEN001/DSAI-mini-project/README.md

 - Logistic Regression and Random Forest with GridSearchCV
 - conducting sentiment analysis on text
 - new EDA methods such as WordCloud and time series
-- learn to use Google Colab
-- learn new ways of defining accuracy of model: recall rate
+- learn new ways of defining accuracy of model: recall rate and f1-score

 # References
 - https://www.kaggle.com/datasets/gpreda/slava-ukraini-tweets